fkitsantas/Reina.Cryptography/README.md

 *"I married a Software Engineer, who codes all day but hasn't created an app with my name"* said my wife, Reina, half-jokingly.
 So, here we are..

-Reina.Cryptography, a top-notch Class Library for .NET & .NET Framework, dedicated to my wonderful and amazing wife, Reina.
+Reina.Cryptography, a top-notch Class Library for .NET & .NET Framework, dedicated to my drop-dead gorgeous and out-of-this-world amazing wife, Reina.

 ### Author